VHAINNOVATIONS/AWARE/README.md

 # VistA AWARE (Alert Watch And Response Engine #

+The Alert Watch and Response Engine (AWARE) is an automated tool that enables clinicians, supervisors, and administrations to monitor and track responses to alerts in CPRS.
+It consists of three components: (1) an alert monitor (2) an actions tracking feature; and (3) a web-based alert reporting engine.

 AWARE will
 - Track critical alerts and monitor follow-up action
 - Identify critical lab and imaging test result alerts that lack timely follow-up